Alexstarwing/Hirebeat_User_Account_Management/README.md

 Instead of editing the account information, it displays account information. `get()` provide important information for furher uses.

 #### 7. ManageUserView:
 The database would filter all the registered users inside the database with the same company name as the current login user.
-The page will display the list of users with their assigned role inside the company at the same page.
+The page will display the list of users with their assigned role inside the company at the same page in a organized form that is edited by the corresponding html template.

 ## TechStack